vishalbidwe/docker-docs/content/language/ruby/containerize.md

 ---
 title: Containerize a Ruby application
-keywords: Ruby, flask, containerize, initialize
+keywords: Ruby, webrick, containerize, initialize
 description: Learn how to containerize a Ruby application.
 aliases:
-  - /language/Ruby/build-images/
+  - /language/ruby/build-images/
-  - /language/Ruby/run-containers/
+  - /language/ruby/run-containers/
 ---

 ## Prerequisites

-* You have installed the latest version of [Docker Desktop](../../get-docker.md).
 * You have a [git client](https://git-scm.com/downloads).
 The examples in this section use a command-line based git client, but you can use any client.

 ## Overview